GeekyAnts/react-native-aria-website/docs/challenges.md

 ## React Native Web

 React Native Web enables rendering React Native components on the web.
 This allows us to create components for Android, iOS and Web in a single codebase.
-However, the challenging part is to get the correct accessibility behaviour.

 ## Why not directly use React Aria with React Native Web?